dtg3/eye-validate/README.md

 ## Setup

 Once you have cloned the eye-validate repository to your computer, you will need to make sure that you have Python 3 installed on your system.
 Eye-validate also requires a few third party python libraries that can be installed using `pip install -r requirements.txt`.
 The libraries can be install in a virtual environment or globally.
 Once you have the prerequisites met, simply run `python eye_validate_gui.py` to launch the interface and begin dataset validation.

+The default application size is 1400x750 to accomodate smaller displays.
+Since all stimulus images are 1920x1080, this will require using the scrollbars from time to time.
+If you have a higher resolution display, you can edit the `settings.txt` file to manually change the display dimentions of the application and eliminate the need to scroll.

 ## Output